visibilityspots/blog/content/articles/linux/mkdocs.md

 ### Configuration management

 Instead of the deployment-package job you could also use a configuration management tool which does the installation/upgrade for you ;)

+## Docker

+Instead of installing the tools on your local machine or your build server you could also opt for docker, there are a lot of preconfigured docker containers available on the internet or you could start making your own docker file relying on for example a centos official docker container and only mount your markdown documents into the container.
+That way you have more control over the environment and releases independent of the host system both by the ones who are writing the documentation as your build system..

 ## Useful links
 * [Adam-p](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)